kenthecope/rtldavis/README.md

 ### About this Repository

-This repository is a fork of [https://github.com/bemasher/rtldavis](https://github.com/bemasher/rtldavis) for use with custom receiver modules.
+This repository is a fork of a fork of [https://github.com/bemasher/rtldavis](https://github.com/bemasher/rtldavis) for use with custom receiver modules.
 It has been modified in numerous ways.
 1) Added EU frequencies
 2) Handling of more than one concurrent transmitters.
 3) Output format is changed for use with the weewx-rtldavis driver which does the data parsing.
+4) Changed EU frequencies (Vantage Pro 2).
+Not 100% correct, hop count is still wrong, but about 50% of messages are recieved.
+5) Wrote a crappy python decoder that runs rtldavis, parses the weather output and writes the values to a MQTT server with auto discovery for Home Assistant.
+A lot of stuff is hard coded in the script, so you'll have to edit it by hand -- config dict in the global varaiables section.
+You'll need the paho MQTT module installed, and you'll need to change the python intepreter path in the first line of the script.

 ## Installation